stripe-samples/card-brand-choice/README.md

 This sample demonstrates how you can

 * Prompt your customer to select a card brand
-* Dynamically update the card brand selection using the CardElement's `onChange` event
+* Dynamically update the card brand selection using the CardElement's `networkschange` event
 * Select the card brand when using `confirmCardPayment`

 ## How to run server locally